 Cost analysis is used by many types of people in a business, not just accountants.
 Here are a few examples:

-- Project teams use it to make sure they don’t go over budget.
+• Project teams use it to make sure they do not go over budget.

 Tools Used in Cost Analysis